jberghoef/wagtail-tag-manager/README.md

 Wagtail Tag Manager (WTM for short) is a [Wagtail](https://wagtail.io/) addon that allows for easier and GDPR compliant administration of scripts and tags.

-**Please note that this software is in beta and has not been extensively tested in practice.
-Any part of the API may change without notice!**

 ![Screenshot](screenshots/screenshot.png "Screenshot")

 _In this package the term "tag" is being used for code snippets being injected